governance-foundation/governance.foundation/_gxp/diagrams/QUESTIONS.md

 ## Organisaiton

-* How buerecratic is my organisaitons?
+* How buerecratic is my organisaiton?
 * Do we have a politics problem, that deviates our people from our mission? - Measure of claims by resource
 * Do people choose paths that are not optimal for our mission? - Measure of claims by resource